-All MS candidates who wish to continue for the PhD degree in the Department must make formal application for acceptance to the PhD degree program by sending a letter of request to the Graduate Committee.
-At the same time, the candidate should ask his/her major professor and two other faculty members to submit letters of recommendation to the Graduate Committee.
+All MS candidates who wish to continue for the PhD degree in the Department must complete the full/formal application for acceptance to the PhD degree program.

 Completion of Prior Degree

 The faculty requires students to complete the prior degree (BS or MS) before beginning the MS or PhD degree program.
 New graduate students must provide proof of prior degree (final transcript or diploma) before registering for their first semester at Purdue.
 MS students will not be permitted to register before completing the BS degree requirements.
 Exceptions to this rule are made in the case of students enrolled in the Purdue University 3+2 BS/MS program.